F-Zero: GP Legend: e-Reader support

 The Japanese version of F-Zero:GP Legend is supported e-Reader.
 Once the e+ cards are scanned in, it would create a program to send data to the game via Game Boy Advance link cable which would unlock additional content.
 There are four types of e-cards for cards: Machine, Course, Challenge, and Characters.
 Machine cards allow users to unlock a pilot/machine.
 Scanning one strip would transfer data about the pilot while scanning the other strip would transfer data about the machine.
 In order to use the machine, both the pilot and machine data have to be transferred to the game.
 Course cards unlock a new course.
 In order to transfer the course, both strips on each side of the card must be scanned.
 After the data has been transferred, it will be given the option to save the course.
 The game has been designed to allow up to five courses to be saved.
 Challenge Cards unlock a challenge to race against a ghost made by Nintendo staff and require a total of both sides of a set of four cards to unlock the challenge.
 Character cards are not compatible with the e-reader and contain information about the character from the anime and their machine.

+For the Nintendo Classics, rerelease, e-Reader courses and challenge ghosts are not available in US and EU versions, although they are included in the japanese version.